 Diabetes in pregnancy

-The hormones that are secreted by the placenta make the mother’s body cells less responsive to insulin.
+Insulin is the hormone that is secreted by the pancreas and results in the lowering of sugar levels in the bloodstream.
+In pregnancy, the hormones that are secreted by the placenta make the mother’s body less responsive to insulin.
 This is known as insulin resistance.
-Insulin is the hormone that is secreted by the pancreas and results in the lowering of sugar levels in the bloodstream.
-It should be noted that all pregnancies have a degree of insulin resistance in order to make maternal nutrients available for the growing foetus.
-In pregnancy, the pancreas secretes increasing amounts of insulin to overcome the body’s increasing insulin resistance.
+It should be noted that all pregnancies have a degree of insulin resistance in order to make nutrients in the maternal bloodstream available for the growing fetus.
+During pregnancy, the pancreas secretes increasing amounts of insulin to overcome the body’s increasing insulin resistance.
 If a woman does not secrete enough insulin during pregnancy, she is likely to develop gestational diabetes.

 Gestational diabetes may not cause any symptoms but even so, if not diagnosed, may still cause problems for both mother and baby.
-Gestational diabetes can result in bigger babies, so women whose babies seem to be big may be offered a test for gestational diabetes.
+Gestational diabetes can result in bigger babies (macrosomia), so a pregnant woman whose fetus seems to be big may be offered a test for gestational diabetes.

 In general, gestational diabetes affects 2–9% of pregnancies worldwide.
 However, these figures vary widely depending on the woman’s ethnicity and obesity.
-For example, it is more common in women of South Asian origin and women who are overweight before becoming pregnant.
+For example, gestational diabetes is more common in women of South Asian origin and in women who were overweight before becoming pregnant.
 It also depends on the methods and levels used to diagnose gestational diabetes.

 Women from certain ethnic groups or who have a family history are more at risk of having gestational diabetes, but a definite genetic link has not been identified.

 All pregnant women in the UK should be offered a test to screen for gestational diabetes.
 Gestational diabetes is usually diagnosed following a glucose tolerance test.
 For this, blood is taken to measure the glucose level before and two hours after a sugary drink; if the blood glucose concentration remains elevated two hours after that drink, this suggests an impaired glucose tolerance test and a problem either making or responding to the hormone insulin.

 Treatment begins with lifestyle changes, particularly a change of diet and exercise.
 If this fails, patients are treated medically with metformin, insulin or both.
 Metformin is a drug which increases the sensitivity of cells and tissues to insulin, given in the form of tablets.
 Insulin is given as injections under the skin.
 Women with gestational diabetes will also need to check their blood glucose levels regularly to ensure that they are managing their gestational diabetes.

 Patients need to ensure that their blood glucose levels are closely monitored and remain within the normal range to avoid any ill-effects for them or their baby.
 Metformin can cause nausea, vomiting or diarrhoea.
-Insulin can cause extra weight gain or low blood glucose (e.g. dizziness and sweating).
+Insulin can cause extra weight gain or symptoms associated with low blood glucose (e.g. dizziness and sweating).
 In addition, if insulin is given as injections, patients may experience some discomfort around the injection site.

 If gestational diabetes is diagnosed early and blood glucose levels are closely controlled throughout the pregnancy, this will reduce the risk of complications for the baby.

 If gestational diabetes is not effectively managed, the excess blood glucose may cause the baby to produce too much insulin.
-This can causes the baby may to put on too much fat, particularly around its abdomen (macrosomia).
-This can cause problems during the delivery with a greater risk of the shoulder getting stuck (dystocia).
-In a newborn baby there is a greater risk of the blood glucose level dropping too low and this requires careful monitoring.
-If the baby develops low blood glucose levels, extra sugar may need to be given to correct this.
+This can causes the baby may to put on too much fat, particularly around its abdomen (macrosomia) which, in turn, can cause problems during the delivery with a greater risk of the shoulder getting stuck (dystocia).
+In a newborn baby, there is a greater risk of the blood glucose level dropping too low and this requires careful monitoring.
+If the baby develops low blood glucose levels, extra sugar may need to be given to the baby to correct this.

-There is a significantly increased risk of the mother developing type 2 diabetes in the future.
-She is also more likely to develop gestational diabetes in future pregnancies.
+There is a significantly increased risk of the mother going on to develop type 2 diabetes in the future.
+She is also more likely to develop gestational diabetes in any subsequent pregnancies.
 Both these risks can be reduced, but not completely prevented, by weight loss and exercise.

 A child born to a mother with gestational diabetes may be at increased risk of developing weight problems and type 2 diabetes when he or she becomes an adult.
 Girls born to a mum with gestational diabetes are also at increased risk of suffering gestational diabetes in their own pregnancies.